 We make a distinction between two types of rearing systems, namely an open rearing system and a closed rearing system.
 Open rearing systems are connected to the sea or to a river and can cause the following problems:

-– Pollution of the surface water with faeces, medicines and chemicals
+– Pollution of the water by manure, medicines and chemicals

-– Spread of diseases and parasites by infection of wild animals.
+– Spread of diseases and parasites by infecting wild congeners